 Since its founding in 2006, The GW Healing Clinic has strived to help expand access to health care for the vulnerable residents of Washington, D.C., regardless of insurance status or ability to pay.
 Student volunteers provide comprehensive primary care and social services to underserved patients.
 Every Tuesday evening, a team of dedicated medical students, physician assistant students, public health students, and volunteer attending physicians staff the exam rooms and lab and provide health education for patients.
 Just before and right after clinic hours, the students participate in structured peer-to-peer educational sessions with the aim of teaching each other about the etiology, pathogenesis, treatment, and psychosocial factors of the diagnoses that are common among our patient population.

-Dedicated to providing social support to pregnant women in the community lacking a strong social support system by matching them with first and second year student advocates.
+Student Organization dedicated to providing social support to pregnant women in the community lacking a strong social support system by matching them with first and second year student advocates.
 Students experience the social, economic and medical aspects of pregnancy, labor and delivery.

 SALUD is a student organization dedicated to teaching and learning medical Spanish, as well as serving the growing Latino community in the greater D.C. area.
 Students are taught practical skills, correct use of interpreters, key vocabulary, as well as an enhanced understanding of cultural barriers that face Latino patients.
 They also serve as a resource to students interested in serving the Latino community, through their team dedicated to Community Service Outreach to explore the many volunteer opportunities available in Washington D.C.